-We began with only a few ewes, and ate our first lambs ourselves, (or bartered them to friends and neighbours for helping out with fencing, bringing in hay, or loaning farm equipment).
+We began with only a few ewes, and ate our first lambs ourselves, (or bartered them to friends and neighbours for helping out with fencing, bringing in hay, or borrowing farm equipment).

-Eating a leg of lamb that you have grown yourself, knowing what has gone ‘into’ it, made it special to us, but we soon realised that it was awesome tasting to others too.
+Eating a leg of lamb that you have grown yourself, knowing what has gone ‘into’ it, made it special to us, but we soon realized that it was awesome tasting to others too.

-News in 2017 is our lamb was voted by some of Australia’s top chefs as the WINNER of NSW delicious Produce Awards for produce from the paddock!
-Proof that we are doing something right!
+In 2017 our lamb was voted by some of Australia’s top chefs as a STATE WINNER of NSW delicious Produce Awards for produce from the paddock!

-Sam-the Ram mostly runs with the ewes, so our lambing ‘season’ is naturally a bit spread out.
+Sam-the-Ram mostly runs with the ewes, so our lambing ‘season’ is naturally a bit spread out.
 This makes it more work for monitoring, marking and tail docking – but means we have more contact with the animals too, as each morning we check for new lambs – and the ewes generally.
-We can then rotate paddocks accordingly – we put the ewes that are ‘due’ in paddocks closer to the house, as they provide more shelter, and our trusty Irish Wolfhounds stay on ‘fox patrol’ all night!
+We can then rotate paddocks accordingly – we put the ewes that are ‘due’ in paddocks closer to the house, as our trusty Irish Wolfhounds stay on ‘fox patrol’ all night!

-Occasionally we can deliver to sydney – or you could take a leisurely drive to the southern highlands to collect.
-Contact Katrina to organise.
+We supply butchers Victor Churchill, and Mr Baillie & Co – or you could take a leisurely drive to the southern highlands to collect.